-Evidence on the protective effect of mask use in community settings

-At present, there is only limited and inconsistent scientific evidence to support the effectiveness of masking healthy people in the community to prevent infection with respiratory viruses, including SARS-CoV-2 [15].
-A large randomized community-based trial in which 4862 healthy participants were divided into a group wearing medical/surgical masks and a control group found no difference in infection with SARS-CoV-2 [30].
-A recent systematic review found nine trials (of which eight were cluster-randomized controlled trials in which clusters of people, versus individuals, were randomized) comparing medical/surgical masks versus no masks to prevent the spread of viral respiratory illness.
+Evidence on the protective effect of mask use in community settings in the community to prevent infection with respiratory viruses, including SARS-CoV-2 [19].
+A large randomized communitybased trial in which 4862 healthy participants were divided into a group wearing medical/surgical masks and a control group found no difference in infection with SARS-CoV-2 [62].
+A recent systematic review found nine trials (of which eight were cluster-randomized controlled trials in which clusters of people, versus individuals, were randomized) comparing medical/ surgical masks versus no masks to prevent the spread of viral respiratory illness.
 Two trials involved healthcare workers and seven had community-based participants.
-The review concluded that wearing a mask may make little or no difference to the prevention of ILI (RR: 0.99; 95% CI: 0.82-1.18) or laboratory-confirmed influenza (LCI) (RR: 0.91; 95% CI: 0.66-1.26) [50]; the certainty of the evidence was low for ILI, moderate for LCI.
+The review concluded that wearing a mask may make little or no difference to the prevention of ILI (RR: 0.99; 95% Cl: 0.82-1.18) or laboratory-confirmed influenza (LCI) (RR: 0.91; 95% Cl: 0.66-1.26) [47]; the certainty of the evidence was low for ILI, moderate for LCI.